 • Analyze the general real estate market in the area you are considering before making a commitment.

 If you want to get a good mortgage deal on your first rental property, considering buying a three or four-unit apartment building and living in one of the units.
 If you live in the property, you may qualify for a low interest rate with FHA financing.
+The RefiGuide will help you shop lenders and get pre-qualify for investment property loans from competitive mortgage lenders online.

 You also can combine your primary resident and investment property mortgage costs and save yourself a lot of money every month.
 But you need to live in the property to qualify for an FHA loan.